 We are also working on new election commitments, including the removal of a further 25 level crossings, delivering the Western Rail Plan, undertaking additional regional road upgrades and delivering the Suburban Rail Loop.

-An integrated approach to Victoria's transport system makes the best use of what we have now, plans for the future, and establishes a blueprint to take advantage of the opportunities ahead.
+An integrated approach to Victoria's transport system makes the best use of what we have now, plans for the future, and establishes a blueprint to take advantage of the opportunities.

 As Victoria undergoes a generational shift in transport technologies, we'll be there to help manage the network and empower people in their transport choices.

-Read about some of the ways we are planning a transport network for tomorrow.
+Read about some of the ways we are planning for our transport future.

 Planning to provide greater choice

 An integrated approach to network challenges, like traffic congestion or inefficient public transport interchanges, can be met in ways that don't always involve large, disruptive and costly investments.

 For example, encouraging mode shift or making it easier to change between modes by better coordinating timetables means we can make our existing roads and tracks perform better.